nqminds/edgesec.github.io/docusaurus/docs/devices.md

 title: Supported Devices
 ---

-The EDGESec toolset was tested on the following devices:
+The EDGESEC toolset was tested on the following devices:

 - Raspberry Pi 3 B+
 - Raspberry Pi 4 B